-Business owners and managers understand what storefront window graphics are and how effective they are in promoting to foot traffic.
+Business owners and managers understand what storefront window graphics are and how effective they are in promoting foot traffic.
 What they don’t know is how the vinyl is printed.

 Second surface graphics are printed in a “mirror image” to be a right reading image for viewers.
 A print ready image for second surface will be inverted in order to print as a first surface piece.